Porustobart/Tislelizumab Elicits Responses in MSS Metastatic Colorectal Cancer

 The anti–CTLA-4 antibody combination achieved an ORR of 34.8%, with 8 partial responses, in patients with pretreated microsatellite stable mCRC.

-Treatment with porustobart (HBM4003), a next-generation, fully human heavy-chain-only anti–CTLA-4 antibody plus tislelizumab (Tevimbra), elicited positive antitumor activity with a manageable safety profile in pretreated patients with microsatellite stable (MSS) metastatic colorectal cancer (CRC), according to a press release from the developer, Harbour BioMed.1
+Treatment with porustobart (HBM4003), a next-generation, fully human, heavy chain–only anti–CTLA-4 antibody, plus tislelizumab (Tevimbra) elicited positive antitumor activity with a manageable safety profile in pretreated patients with microsatellite-stable (MSS) metastatic colorectal cancer (CRC), according to a press release from the developer, Harbour BioMed.1

-The results came from a multicenter, open-label phase 2 trial (NCT05167071) which evaluated the safety, tolerability, pharmacokinetics/pharmacodynamics, and preliminary efficacy of porustobart with tislelizumab or toripalimab-tpzi (Loqtorzi) in patients with advanced neuroendocrine neoplasms and other solid tumors.2
+The results came from a multicenter, open-label phase 2 trial (NCT05167071) that evaluated the safety, tolerability, pharmacokinetics/pharmacodynamics, and preliminary efficacy of porustobart with tislelizumab or toripalimab-tpzi (Loqtorzi) in patients with advanced neuroendocrine neoplasms and other solid tumors.2

 The trial was split into 2 parts: part 1, the dose confirmation part, and part 2, the dose expansion part.
 A total of 24 patients with MSS metastatic CRC were enrolled in the trial.
 Enrollment criteria include being 18 years or older or 75 years or younger in part 1 of the trial, having at least 3 months of life expectancy, having at least 1 measurable lesion per RECIST v1.1, and an ECOG performance status of 1 or lower.2 In part 1, patients had histopathology-confirmed diagnoses of advanced or recurrent solid tumors.
-In part 2 A and B, patients had a histopathology-confirmed non-functional metastatic neuroendocrine tumor, and in part F, patients had histopathology-confirmed metastatic colorectal adenocarcinoma.
+In part 2A and part 2B, patients had a histopathology-confirmed nonfunctional metastatic neuroendocrine tumor, and in part 2F, patients had histopathology-confirmed metastatic colorectal adenocarcinoma.

 Treatment consisted of 0.3 mg/kg of porustobart plus 200 mg of tislelizumab every 21 days.

-All patients (n = 24) had received at least 2 prior lines of therapy, and lung metastases were observed in 66.7% (n = 16/24) of patients.
+All patients (n = 24) had received at least 2 prior lines of therapy, and lung metastases were observed in 66.7% (n = 16 of 24) of patients.

 The primary end points of the trial in part 1 were dose-limiting toxicities, maximum tolerated dose, and recommended phase 2 dose; in part 2, the primary end point was the ORR.